-You go to the gym from Monday to Friday to train hard, you walk for a couple of hours close to home or you do Pilates routines that you find on the internet.
+You go to the gym from Monday to Friday to train hard, walk a couple of hours near home or do Pilates routines that you find on the internet.

 The problem arises when you finish exercising and subject your body to inactivity.